Tiny eclipse town braces for surge: "I'm excited... scared excited"

 "What goes around comes around," said Archie Rice, a 62-year-old stone mason, between sips of coffee at the counter at Scramblez, the town's go-to breakfast and lunch diner.
 "Water still runs downhill."

-"Do you know how many times you used to be able to cross the river?" asked Mayor Patton.
+"Do you know how many times you used to be able to cross that river?" asked Mayor Patton.
 "Twenty-six times."

 In the meantime, all stands in readiness.
 The grass has been cut.
 The 100 porta potties ordered.
 The school buses marshaled.
 The commemorative t-shirts folded.
 The Piggly Wiggly's shipment tripled.